othim/nn_mwpc/README.md

 for phase shifts, so if you just solve in one channel it might be beneficial to increase the number of threads given to MKL

-Note that the linking arguments might need a change since they are specific to where your libraris are installed on your system.
-There is also different arguments if you compile on Mac or Linux (check the makefile).
-If you compile the code on a subatom-computer you could probabily access my (Oliver Thim) libraries and the changes to the makefile should be minimal.
+3. You can test the program by running `$ make -j && ./obs phase nijm`, which will compute a bunch of phase shifts.
+You will most probably see that the test do not pass.
+This is because the benchmarks are generated with slightly different physics constants.
+Instead try `$ make -j FLAGS=-DNIJM_CONST && ./obs phase nijm`.
+This should give that all tests pass, otherwise something is wrong.

-## Compiling and Installing Python Module
+### Compiling and Installing Python Module

-If the makefile is set up correctly you just run 'bash install.sh' in the nn_mwpc directory.
-This will build the code and install the python library with pip.
+1. Install the conda environment that is defined in the file `environment.yml` by runing the commands
+- `conda env-create -f environment.yml`
+- `conda activate nn-mwpc-env`

+2. Make sure that you made the steps 1. and 2. under setup so that the makefile is setup correctly.
+    - Run `$ bash install.sh`, which is a shell script that will compile the C++ code to a `.so` file and then makeing it into a python module with the use of pybind11.
+    - If you run `$ conda list` you should find a module named `nn-mwpc`

 Then it is just to import it by 'import nn_mwpc' in python.
 Note that the library is sensitive to the python version used so make sure you are in the conda environment nn-mwpc-env.